What is the greatest strength of TFM?

 - Rural/Urban Curriculum: We have a scheduled opportunity for a one-month rotation away from our facility in each of the first two years to train for future rural or urban-underserved practice.
 A specific curriculum helps you review an underserved practice and perform a community assessment in order to prepare to choose wisely among future practice options.

-- Other training opportunities include MAT, POCUS, gender affirming care, care for the developmentally disabled and OMT
+- Other training opportunities include Medication Assisted Treatment for Addiction (MAT), Point of Care Ultrasound (POCUS), gender affirming care, care for the developmentally disabled and Osteopathic training (OMT).

 How does TFM train residents for outpatient practice?